Are there make-up lessons for missed lessons?

 If you are unable to attend a swim lesson, we can arrange a make-up lesson on a day you prefer after your lesson pending availability.
 Every student is entitled to 4 make-up lessons for every 12 months of enrolment.

 We offer 4 make-up lessons per year for each member plus a no-cost medical suspension.

-Suspensions during the 4 non-program weeks (one week at Easter and three weeks at Christmas/New Year) are not available as the cost of the 48 program weeks are spread over 52 weeks.
+Suspensions during the 4 non-program weeks (over Christmas / New Year) are not available as the cost of the 48 program weeks are spread over 52 weeks.
 Debits that occur during non-program periods are therefore capturing the 48 program weeks only.
 You are not paying extra for non-program weeks.